jasonsahl/LS-BSR/manual.md

 diamond protein comparisons.
 Can be obtained from: [https://github.com/bbuchfink/diamond]

 #### Command line options:
 **-d DIRECTORY: --directory=DIRECTORY**: the directory to your fasta files, all must end in ".fasta".
 Can either be complete genomes or draft assemblies.
 Scaffolds are discouraged.
 Genbank files are supported and must end in “*.gbk” [REQUIRED]
--i ID: de-replication clustering value, defaults to 0.9 (range from 0.0-1.0).
-Low values (<0.8) are not supported if CD-HIT is chosen as the clustering method -f FILTER: whether to use BLAST filtering, default is "F" or filter, turn off with "T".
+**-i ID**: de-replication clustering value, defaults to 0.9 (range from 0.0-1.0).
+Low values (<0.8) are not supported if CD-HIT is chosen as the clustering method
+**-f FILTER**: whether to use BLAST filtering, default is "F" or filter, turn off with "T".
 Turning this to “T” should speed up the analysis, but may throw out highly repetitive sequences.
--p PROCESSORS: number of processors to use, defaults to 2.
+**-p PROCESSORS**: number of processors to use, defaults to 2.
--g GENES: if you have a list of genes to screen, supply a nucleotide fasta file (.fasta) or a peptide file (.pep).
+**-g GENES**: if you have a list of genes to screen, supply a nucleotide fasta file (.fasta) or a peptide file (.pep).
 Each gene sequence must be in frame, or questionable results will be obtained (only true for TBLASTN).
-If this flag is not invoked, then the de novo gene prediction method is invoked -c CLUSTER_METHOD: determines which clustering method to choose.
+If this flag is not invoked, then the de novo gene prediction method is invoked
+**-c CLUSTER_METHOD**: determines which clustering method to choose.
 You can choose from “usearch”, “vsearch”, or “cd-hit”.
 These must be in your path as “usearch”, “vsearch”, “cd-hit-est”, or “cd-hit” to use.
--b BLAST: which alignment method to use.
+**-b BLAST**: which alignment method to use.
 Default is 'tblastn', can be changed to 'blastn', ‘blastp’, ‘diamond’, or ‘blat’.
 Can be used with either a list of supplied genes or with the de novo method.
 Tblastn, blastp, and diamond are not compatible with “-y T” flag set below.
--l LENGTH: minimum BSR value to be called a duplicate, defaults to 0.7.
-The BSR of the
+**-l LENGTH**: minimum BSR value to be called a duplicate, defaults to 0.7.
+The BSR of the "duplicate" divided by the reference bit score must be greater than this value to be called a duplicate